githubcyclist/media-controls/README.md

 A simple frontend for playerctl written in Java

 ## Installation
+Installation is simple.

+First, install playerctl (on Ubuntu, simply run `sudo apt install playerctl`).

-Installation is simple: clone the repo to your computer, then copy "media-control", "pause.png", and "play.png" into /usr/bin.
+Then, clone the repo to your computer, then copy "media-control", "pause.png", and "play.png" into /usr/bin.
 To do that, run this command from the root folder of the repo: